phuongdev89/yii2-roxymce/README.md

-# RoxyMce
+# RoxyMce - Beautiful File manager for Tinymce
-This allow to intergrate TinyMce 4 with Roxy Fileman TODO recode actions
+This allow to integrate [TinyMce](https://github.com/tinymce/tinymce) 4 with [Roxy Fileman](http://roxyfileman.com)

+User story
+---
+I'm try to find a good file manager for tinymce for a long time.

+elFinder is good, but too much function and it's not my style.
+MoxieManager maybe best with tinymce, but it's too much for me.

+One day, I saw roxyman, immediately, I know it is all I need.
 ## Usage
 ~~~
 [php]